jiangweiyao/sgdemux_folder_nf2/README.md

 This workflow can be used directly with Nextflow Tower.
 This repo has an included nextflow_schema.json for generating a GUI form for the input of parameters.

-### Usage
-The "params_lane.json" file in the repo contains example parameters for running the demux workflow at the lane level.
-The "params_folder.json" file contains example parameters for running the demux workflow combining the lanes.

 ### Sample data
 You can download a tarball file containing an unfiltered_fastq dataset and corresponding samplesheets [here](https://singular-public-repo.s3.us-west-1.amazonaws.com/example_raw_files/unfiltered_fastq.tar.gz).
 The file needs to be untar-ed before use.